vhl/css-style-guide/README.md

 <script> tabset = $('.c-tabset'); </script>
 ```

+Likewise, automated tests need a test- class prefix and should select only by that classname, never by styling classes or js- classes.

 <a name="hover-and-focus"></a>
 ### :hover and :focus

 If :hover pseudo class is styled, :focus should also be styled for accessibility.
-Focus styles should never be removed.
+Focus styles should never be removed entirely from any focusable element.

 ```css
 /* Good */